scrudgey/DJ2020/tutorial.md

 * indicator sort order = 200
 . introduce breaking passwords
 * arrows appear over the software modal
 . camera movement allowed during dialogue
 . connecting to lab moves the camera to a strange place initially . show disconnect button and indicate for 1 or 2 seconds

-prevent using the key menu during dialogue prevent using key while walking up to door password data icon

-# the dramatic conclusion

-rain stops
-possibilities:
-    they come, kill the guy, leave
-    the player must escape while a firefight ensues they come from both directions and light the place up place explosive beforehand:
-    escape through a vent

-# cutscenes todo
-consistent increasing selection of UI elements fix up graphics for weapon wheel menu characters face the right directions
-    mentor looks at router before pointing it out mentor and player look at building correctly or look around mentor at lab door facing away
-    when hiding behind planter, look at door escape menu viability

-draw portrait for player character disallow taking out gun

-interdict bad controls
-    prevent closing the burglar menu
-    prevent running down the street wrong way prevent taking gun out (no gun?)
-    pause hack software selector while cutscene dialogue is active taking out cyberdeck early?
-    third person view leading in to any camera moment can use wheel menu during dialogue
-    prevent burglar interface power relay before we get tehre

-initial flicker
-"bingo, there's our way in" camera rotation abrupt move network button indicator remove "pop that panel" symbol for hand tool mentor shoves me with the door

 # fixing the air duct